Av0cat0/tavily-rag-pipeline/README.md

 ### 3. Run the Notebook

-Activate your virtual environment if needed, then start Jupyter:
+Activate the virtual environment, then start Jupyter:

 ```bash
 jupyter notebook demo.ipynb